expo/expo/docs/pages/versions/v37.0.0/guides/using-firebase.md

 ## Usage with Expo

 If you'd like to use Firebase in the Expo client with the managed workflow, we'd recommend using the [Firebase JS SDK](https://github.com/firebase/firebase-js-sdk).
-It supports Authentication (except phone auth), Firestore, Database, Storage, Functions and Performance on React Native.
+It supports Authentication, Firestore, Database, Storage, Functions and Performance on React Native.
 Other modules like Analytics are not supported through the [Firebase JS SDK](https://github.com/firebase/firebase-js-sdk), but you can use [expo-firebase-analaytics](../../sdk/firebase-analytics) for that.
 If you'd like access to the full suite of native firebase tools, we recommend using the bare workflow and [react-native-firebase](https://github.com/invertase/react-native-firebase), because we cannot support this in the Expo client currently.

 Luckily, the Firebase JavaScript SDK starting from version 3.1+ has almost full support for React Native, so adding it to our Expo app is super easy.
 The one caveat covered later in this guide is that the user login components typically provided by the Firebase SDKs will **not** work for React Native, and thus we will have to work around it.